lihaoqin168/SEDyConv/readme.md

 nnUNet is a segmentation network with a pure CNN architecture.
 The trained model relies on fixed convolutional kernel parameters, where each convolutional kernel extracts specific features from a given input.
 These fixed parameters imply that the convolutional kernels lack adaptability because they can not adjust to variations in the input data.
 By incorporating SEDyConv modules into the CNN layers, the model can dynamically adjust the output of each layer according to the input, thereby addressing important heterogeneities and potentially improving the final prediction results.

 Based on the general architecture of the multi-organ segmentation networks illustrated in Fig. 3, we developed a specific network named SEDy-nnUNet, which is detailed in Fig. 4.
 The initial layer incorporates two 1×3×3 static convolutional blocks, followed by four layers that include a standard 3×3×3 static convolution and a 3×3×3 dynamic convolutional block.
 The bottleneck layer comprises two dynamic convolutional blocks.
 Each convolutional block is equipped with instance normalization and a ReLU.
 Following the bottleneck layer, a generator computes parameter  for a dynamic switch.
-SEDy-nnUNet employs a deeply supervised approach [61] to expedite network convergence and generates four distinct output sizes during training.
+SEDy-nnUNet employs a deeply supervised approach<SUP>[4]</SUP> to expedite network convergence and generates four distinct output sizes during training.

 As a trade-off between the runtime and reward, the models of SEDy-nnUNet were trained for 500 epochs, where one epoch was defined as an iteration over 125 mini-batches.
-We used the original stochastic gradient descent [62] optimizer with an initial learning rate of 1e-2, weight decay of 3e-5 and Nesterov momentum with µ = 0.99.
+We used the original stochastic gradient descent<SUP>[5]</SUP> optimizer with an initial learning rate of 1e-2, weight decay of 3e-5 and Nesterov momentum with µ = 0.99.
 The epochs and initial temperature for the temperature annealing strategy were set to 30 and 30, respectively.

 ## SEDy-Unetr